ebolyen/4cscc-lab-manual-microbit-makecode/book/lessons/lesson-05-atmospheric-sensing/04-lesson-02-extension.md

 ![makecode-kitronik-aqb-loading-extension-02](assets/makecode-kitronik-aqb-loading-extension-02.png)

-A MakeCode link to the extension preloaded can be opened [here](https://makecode.microbit.org/S54121-21065-98697-32959) (right-click and open in a new tab or window).
+MakeCode starter code with the extension extension preloaded can be opened [here](https://makecode.microbit.org/S54121-21065-98697-32959) (right-click and open in a new tab or window).